nexpy/nexpy/doc/source/pythongui.rst

           standard.
 At present, NeXpy ensures that the NeXus data are consistent with generic NeXus browsers, which is sufficient for private use of the data.

+**Initialize Data**
+    Adds a NeXus field to the selected tree item.
+If the selected item is a group, the added data can be a group or field.
+If the selected item is a field, the added data is an attribute.
+The Add Data dialog allow the name, value and data type to be specified, if adding a field, and the name and group class if adding a group.
+The group class is specified through a dropdown menu of valid NeXus group classes.
+The value field can be any valid Python expression, including numpy functions such as np.linspace().

 **Rename Data**
     Renames the selected tree item.